codefresh-io/docs.codefresh.io/_docs/new-helm/helm-charts-and-repositories.md

 If your repository doesn't require authentication, click 'Save' and you are done.
 To add an authenticated repository keep reading.

-In addition to public repositories, we also support connecting to Helm repositories hosted on privated authenticated stores.
+In addition to public repositories, we also support connecting to Helm repositories hosted on private authenticated stores.

 You connect to a private repository from the same dialog you would connect to a public one, by selecting any of the authentication options, like S3, or CGS.

-The bucket URL should be provided with a protocol scheme relevant to the selected provider, for example for S3, the url would look like `s3://mybucketname`.
+The bucket URL should be provided with a protocol scheme relevant to the selected provider, for example for S3, the URL would look like `s3://mybucketname`.

 The rest of the required parameters varies based on the selected provider (see below)